 for additional information about the history of Adoption Network Cleveland.

 Betsie has worked tirelessly on legislation to reform Ohio's adoption laws since founding Adoption Network Cleveland and has been part of several work groups on the state level on the subject.
-As a result, adoptees, birthparents, adoptive parents and siblings have greater access to information about one another in Ohio than they otherwise would.
+As a result, adoptees, birthparents, adoptive parents and siblings have greater access to information about one another in Ohio than they otherwise would, and 400,000 adoptees adopted in Ohio’s formerly “closed” period 1964-1996 will have access to their original birth certificates starting in March 2015.

 - 2013 Pillar Award for Community Service "Executive Director of the Year" from Medical Mutual and Smart Business Magazine